 The best "removal" is to replace Windows with a good installation of GNU/Linux or similar, but I'm usually asked not to do that.
 The off-the-shelf "adware removal" products of the English-speaking world are rarely helpful; I don't know if other Chinese products would help, but it's usually possible to do it manually as follows.

 While well-behaved Windows programs usually have working uninstallers, advertisement software is usually designed to be difficult to remove.
 In some cases you can remove things as follows:

-Run-like sections under Software / Microsoft / Windows / CurrentVersion, in both HKLM and HKCU (many people know about these); check for Load sections also
+Run-like sections under Software / Microsoft / Windows / CurrentVersion, in both HKLM and HKCU (many people know about these); check for

 Sometimes the only way to fix a running system, if rebooting into a suitable rescue system is not an option, is to exploit a race condition in the aggressive software's defence mechanisms.
 The easiest one to exploit is usually the very short delay before a process restarts itself after Task Manager has terminated it.
 If you manage to delete its program file in that brief moment, it will not restart (until some other process downloads it again---advertising that automatically re-downloads its missing parts is possible, so it can help to disconnect the network while working on this).
 After deleting all the files you can without terminating the processes, you can select the remaining files for deletion, then terminate whatever process is interfering, then quickly switch back and finish the delete before that process is re-launched.
 It might take several attempts for this to work, as it depends on the timing.

 mbr.binin Syslinux and UNetbootin; you can install it on Linux or Mac systems with

 of=as appropriate, likely

 /dev/disk... for Mac) and set it bootable with

 mount -t ntfs(or a desktop icon) instead of just